 Ch = £0.50

-This means that the EOQ for spinning tops is approx. 1,096 units per order.
-With an annual demand of 15,000 units, you’ll be placing orders with your supplier approx. 14 times per year.
+This means the EOQ for spinning tops is approximately 1,096 units per order.
+With an annual demand of 15,000 units, you’ll place orders with your supplier approximately 14 times per year.

 Whilst the economic order quantity formula is a relatively simple way to calculate your reorder points, there are several factors to consider when using it: